hauchenglee/hauchenglee.github.io/_posts/course/english/2022-06-01-english-note-word.md

 be satisfied with sb/sth
 - If you are not satisfied with your Electoshine toothbrush, you may return it for a full refund.

-into the end of = at the end of
+*into* the end of = at the end of
-- DG Feed Supply had shown strong growth heading *into* the end of the fiscal year.
+- 15 Q114: DG Feed Supply had shown strong growth heading *into* the end of the fiscal year.

 17Q128: be + asked + to
 - Those who wish to volunteer at the annual Sebastian Park flower-planting event this Saturdat *are asked* to arrive early.

 eligible + to V
 - After a six-month probationary period, city employees are *elibible* to take vacation days.

-plans on ving
-- The company plans on *reimbursing* the salespeople for the expenses they incurred while attending the conference.

-on / uopn ving
-- Upon receiving the engineering award, Ms. Kwon made a point of thanking longtime mentors.

-by ving
-- South Regent Aviation is adopting measures to reduce fuel expenses by *lightening* cargo loads.
-- By *opening* offices in London, Paris, and Madrid, Sedgehill Ltd. has continued its growth markets overseas.

 because of + n
 - Parking on Dahakno Street will be prohibited for the next few days *befause of* emergency repairs to water lines.